Rabo Carbon Bank

 - we aim for wider benefits such as biodiversity and improved water management;

 - farmers are rewarded for their carbon services.

 Our solutions are nature-based: based on trees’, crops’ and soils’ capacity to sequester carbon.
 We work closely together with farmers and aim to protect, sustainably manage and restore natural and modified ecosystems.

-In 2020, the Rabo Carbon Bank began developing climate-smart propositions focused on Carbon Farming, Carbon Insetting and Carbon Reduction in Retail.
+In 2020, the Rabo Carbon Bank began developing climate-smart propositions focused on Carbon Farming, Supply Chain Decarbonization and Carbon Reduction in Retail.
 Our ambition is to reduce CO2 emissions and remove CO2 from the atmosphere, totaling up to 1 gigaton by 2030.